Stephen Olvey: Outside racing and post-CART career

 In 1977, Olvey was one of three doctors at the Indianapolis Methodist Hospital to recommend a state bill allowing patients to refuse life-prolonging procedures in the event of a terminal condition.

 In 1991, Olvey moved to Miami, Florida to become associate professor of clinical neurosurgery and neurology at University of Miami's Miller School of Medicine as well as director of the neuroscience intensive care unit at Jackson Memorial Hospital.
 Olvey was involved in procedures following John Nemechek's fatal crash at Homestead-Miami Speedway in 1997.

-In 2004, Olvey was named a Fouding Fellow of the FIA Institute for Motor Sport Safety.

 Olvey would hold medical positions in other motorsports after CART.
 In 2005, Olvey was named medical director of the short-lived Grand Prix Masters.
 In 2011, Olvey was named Director of Medical Services for the Circuit of the Americas to advise medical services and buildings under construction.

 Olvey was a consultant for Dario Franchitti after suffering a concussion on the final lap of the second race of the 2013 Shell-Pennzoil Grand Prix of Houston, ultimately advising that Franchitti retire from racing.

-Legacy
+Personal life and legacy

+Olvey has been diagnosed with Alzheimer's disease after first experiencing symptoms in 2020.
+In 2023, Olvey and his wife Lynne moved from Miami to Indianapolis to be closer to family.

 Olvey is credited with saving the lives of Roberto Guerrero and Alex Zanardi.
 Olvey and Trammell were co-inductees into the Motorsports Hall of Fame of America in 2023.